-If your product or service is not yet market ready or you are interested in developing or refining your solution, VA may innovate with you to advance your solution through testing and pilot programs.
+If your product or service requires further development or refinement to be market ready, VA may innovate with you to advance your solution.
 For innovation efforts, typically, there is no monetary exchange when we engage in collaboration and co-design of an innovation.

-You can get involved by joining our Subject Matter Expert (SME) and Veteran / Caregiver advocate repository!
+You can get involved by joining our Subject Matter Expert (SME) and Veteran / Caregiver advocate reserves!

-Our SMEs are key partners in helping to accelerate our innovations and our innovators’ learning and development.
-Some ways SMEs are involved include mentoring innovators in design challenges, speaking at innovation make-a-thon/hack-a-thon events, participating in focus groups, and offering clinical expertise.
+Our SMEs are key partners in helping to accelerate our “innovations, as well as our innovators learning and development.
+SMEs mentor innovators in design challenges, speak at innovation events, participate in focus groups, and offer clinical expertise.

-As a Veteran / Caregiver advocate, you are a critical voice for Veterans and Caregivers by participating in focus groups, providing feedback about potential new projects, and serving as project champions across VA.
+Veteran / Caregiver Advocates act as a critical voice for Veterans and Caregivers by are a critical voice for Veterans and Caregivers by participating in focus groups, providing feedback about potential new projects, and serving as project champions across VA.